Quantum Counting Using the Iterative Quantum Amplitude Estimation Algorithm

 Number of solutions: 6.439277423870974

-where \(m\), the number of repetitions is changed between iterations of the algorithm.
+where \(m\), the number of repetitions, changes between iterations of the algorithm.

-There is one subtlety that will change the way we work with the Grover operator.
-The classical algorithm expects additional indicator qubit that marks the "good" states, i.e.:
+There is one subtlety that changes the way we work with the Grover operator.
+The classical algorithm expects an additional indicator qubit that marks the "good" states, i.e.:

-So now, most of our logic will go into the state preparation oracle (\(A\)).
-It will combine both the loading of the solution space, and the setting of the indicator qubit.
+So now, most of our logic goes into the state preparation oracle (\(A\)).
+It combines the loading of the solution space with setting the indicator qubit.

 class IQAEVars(QStruct):